brownben/bang/docs.md

 ```

 Lists and dictionaries can be destructured, into independant variables.
+Spread can be used to capture the remaining values in a list.

 ```
 let { apples, banannas } = {